-Experts will be getting together, civil society representatives committing and forming working groups, and G7 Ministers meeting throughout the year.
+Experts have been getting together, civil society representatives committing and forming working groups, and G7 Ministers meeting throughout the year.

-The “sherpas”, the personal diplomatic representatives of the leaders, are particularly active.
-They will be liaising all year to prepare the ground by representing the words and goals of their leaders.
+The “sherpas”, the personal diplomatic representatives of the leaders, have been particularly active.
+They have been liaising all year to prepare the ground by representing the words and goals of their leaders.